rish-kawediya/Simple-Guessing-Game-For-a-Discord-Bot/README.md

 You can use this with the discord.py library
 I am just a student who created this, and anyone can use this :p.

-Make sure to install:
+Make sure to install the discord.py library, and asyncio
-pip install -U discord.py
-pip install asyncio
-pip install random2